Sale Light Sensitive Switch

 YOSHINE is a relay manufacturer.

-Wenzhou Derrek Electric Co., Ltd. is a China Lighting Control Relay Manufacturer and Sale Lighting Control Relay Factory.
-YOSHINE’s products can be divided into two categories:
+Wenzhou Derrek Electric Co., Ltd. is a China Photosensitive Switch Manufacturer and sales Photosensitive Switch.
+YOSHINE's products can be divided into two categories:

 1. Products that manage electronic control processes (Step Relay, Time Relay, Switching Power Supply, Floatless Level Switch, etc.).